 Key Issues

-The increasingly popular cold barn systems often deny ducks access to water for bathing, primarily citing management convenience and disease control as justification.
+The increasingly popular cold barn systems often deny ducks access to water for bathing.
 Meanwhile, less modern systems with bathing water may not implement sufficient water quality and disease control measures.

 The denial of access to bathing prevents ducks from expressing their most natural behaviors - it prevents ducks from being able to be ducks in the most basic sense.